lextm/jekyll-theme-chirpy/_posts/2016-5-1-how-i-did-xunit-net-2-addin-for-monodevelop-xamarin-studio.md

 > Updated (Jan 12, 2023): VS for Mac extension gallery [moved](https://learn.microsoft.com/en-us/previous-versions/visualstudio/mac/migrate-extensions?view=vsmac-2019)

 Initially I could not easily trigger a build of the addin, as the documentation is sparse.
-I might be wrong, but later selecting “Publish releases automatically at every change” under Edit Source page seems to solve that.
+I might be wrong, but later selecting "Publish releases automatically at every change" under Edit Source page seems to solve that.

-Then another issue came that the build server told me “xunit.runner.utility” NuGet package requires NuGet 2.8.5 and above, while the build server itself only had NuGet 2.8.3.
+Then another issue came that the build server told me "xunit.runner.utility" NuGet package requires NuGet 2.8.5 and above, while the build server itself only had NuGet 2.8.3.
 I used [the Gitter channel](https://gitter.im/mono/monodevelop) to inform the MonoDevelop guys, but again the process is slow.
 Thus, I simply downgraded that NuGet package to a previous beta build, which only requires NuGet 2.8.3, and after that the build server was happy to serve me.

 Now the addin is there and waiting for approval.
-Hope that wouldn’t take too long.
+Hope that wouldn't take too long.

 # Overall Experience